oVirt/go-ovirt-client/README.md

 ```

 **🚧 Warning:** If you code relies on the SDK or HTTP clients you will not be able to use the mock functionality described above for testing.

+## Contributing

+You want to help out?
+Awesome!
+Please head over to our [contribution guide](CONTRIBUTING.md), which explains how this library is built in detail.